IInputReceiver

 1. In response to Cursor clicks.
 These events are ultimately raised by the underlying Gum objects (GraphicalUiElement)

-2. In response to changes in a keyboard state which is polled every-frame, such as key or button presses.
+2. In response to changes in a keyboard state or Xbox360GamePad which is polled every-frame.

 Forms elements which need to poll input every frame should do so by implementing IInputReceiver and checking input in the OnFocusUpdate.

-For an example of implementation, see the ListBox implementation:
+For a full example of implementation, see the ListBox implementation:

 https://github.com/vchelaru/FlatRedBall/blob/NetStandard/Engines/Forms/FlatRedBall.Forms/FlatRedBall.Forms.Shared/Controls/ListBox.cs